rmit-ir/SummaryRank/README.md

 * Each query topic has a set of relevance judgments over sentences.
 The purpose of your experiment is to rank the sentences with respect to the query topic.

+### Launch the Main Script ###

+The preferred way of running SummaryRank is simply through the `run.py` script.

+    SummaryRank/run.py

+Alternatively, inside the SummaryRank directory the main script can also be launched by:

+    python -m summaryrank

+A command following the main script, such as `cut` (selecting columns from data) or `extract` (running feature extractors), is used to launch the nominated tool.
+If the command is not given, SummaryRank will spit out a list of supported tools.

 ### Import the Data ###